MichaelCade/90DaysOfDevOps/Days/day68.md

 Tasks - install_mysql.yml, main.yml & setup_mysql.yml

-install_mysql.yml - this task is going to be there to install mysql and ensure that the service is running.
+install_mysql.yml - this task is going to be there to install MySQL and ensure that the service is running.

 ```Yaml
 - name: "Install Common packages"